-In differential scanning calorimetry thermograph of proniosome formulations, endotherm peak fades away or vanishes around melting point, which is clearly visible in pure drug differential scanning calorimetry thermograph indicating the metamorphosis of crystalline state in pure drug to amorphous state in formulations as shown in fig. 5a and 5b.
+In differential scanning calorimetry thermograph of proniosome formulations, endotherm peak fades away or vanishes around melting point which is clearly visible in pure drug differential scanning calorimetry thermograph indicating the metamorphosis of crystalline state in pure drug to amorphous state in formulations (fig. 5a and 5b).